 Short-term borrowings consist of commercial paper and lines of credit.
-Short-term borrowings as of January 31, 2020 and 2019 were \$0.6 billion and \$5.2 billion, respectively, with weighted-average interest rates of 5.0% and 2.7%, respectively.
+Short-term borrowings as of January 31, 2021 and 2020 were \$0.2 billion and \$0.6 billion, respectively, with weighted-average interest rates of 1.9% and 5.0%, respectively.
 Short-term borrowings as of January 31, 2020 were primarily outside of the U.S.

-The Company has various committed lines of credit in the U.S. totaling \$15.0 billion as of January 31, 2020 and 2019, respectively.
-These committed lines of credit are summarized in the following table:
+The Company has various committed lines of credit in the U.S. to support its commercial paper program and are summarized in the following table: